rachelandrew/grid-by-example/browsers/index.md

 [Blink Meta Bug](https://code.google.com/p/chromium/issues/detail?id=79180)

 My reference implementation is the one in Blink, unless stated otherwise on an example.
-I am typically using Chrome (standard, currently at version 49).
+I am typically using Chrome and Chrome Canary.

 The Blink implementation has been carried out by Igalia, sponsored by Bloomberg.
 You can [read about the implementation work in this post from Igalia](http://blogs.igalia.com/mrego/2015/01/08/css-grid-layout-2014-recap-implementation-status/).